-With more and more podcasts being published every day, the ad revenue for podcasting is through the roof and it doesn’t seem to be slowing down.
+With more and more podcasts being published daily, the ad revenue for podcasting is through the roof and doesn’t seem to be slowing down.
 Monetizing can be a little bit of a tricky subject if you’re new to podcasting.
 You want to make good quality content but if you’re not bringing any money in from your podcast, it can be a little tough to keep it going.

 Deciding when you want to advertise on your show can be difficult enough, but once you finally decide to, how do you even go about finding someone to sponsor your show?